yahgoo/youTube-Download-Shortcut/README.md

-# youTube-Download-Shortcut
+# youTube-Download-with-English-Subtitle-Shortcut

-Download youtube video in mp4 with yt-dlp
+Download youtube video in mp4 and English subtitle with yt-dlp

 ## How to install
 download and install latest release of yt-dlp from https://github.com/yt-dlp/yt-dlp